 "A worldview is that basic set of assumptions that gives meaning to one's thoughts.
-A worldview is the set of assumptions that someone has about the way things are, about what things are, about what things are, about what things are."
+A worldview is the set of assumptions that someone has about the way things are, about what things are, about what things are."

 -Russ Bush